babarrett/g80-9009/README.md

 macros, etc. These will never generate scan codes out the "Desk PC / Workstation" or "Host" ports, they are handled within the keyboard itself.

-3. "KVM" keys that control the switch boxes themselves.
+3. "KM" keys that control the switch boxes themselves.
 For example "Scrn 4" to change display to Screen 4.
 Also "Desk PC" and "Wkst" to select at least which computer to attach the keyboard to.
 (TODO: unverified) They may also change which screen gets displayed.
 These may work in a couple different ways: (Unknown)
-    * Send some form of signal out the "Host" port on the keyboard to the KVM box.
+    * Send some form of signal out the "Host" port on the keyboard to the KM box.
     This could be done by changing the Host pins.
 Maybe by setting them high or low.
-Maybe by sending serial data to a small processor on the KVM Box.
-I have no ideas which or how, or what protocol.
 These will also never generate scan codes out the "Desk PC / Workstation" port.

 4. It looks like ABBR is another case we know little about.
 If the workstations